systematic-magic/AgingPubMed/editorials_html.rst

 ..
 Note::

-	Only one figure should be used for editorials.
-Please check all deviations with Olga at krasnova@impactaging.com while copying PubMed team manager. |br|
+	Only one figure should be used for editorials. |br|

 12.1.
 Check that figure image has text and graphics which are clear and large enough to read (i.e. image text is not smaller than article text itself).